Anniepoo/weblog/README.md

 Contributing
 ============

-We welcome contributions.
+We emphatically welcome contributions.
 Because this is more a 'toolbox' library than a unified framework, it's particularly easy to contribute.
+Weblog is an ambitious project, far beyond what one person can do.
+It's definitely intended to be a kitchen sink project.
+It's Genesis was collecting existing code written for various projects.

 Code should generally follow the style conventions of